Care Guide

 Maintenance

 To maintain the shine of your brass, we recommend polishing it monthly or whenever you see signs of tarnishing.
-Use a brass polish, such as Brasso, and a soft, clean cloth to buff away any tarnish.
+Use a metal polish, suitable for brass or bronze and a soft, clean cloth to buff away any tarnish.

 If you prefer a well-maintained yet authentically ‘aged’ look, polish less frequently and apply a gentle touch.
 Use a small amount of polish, focusing on the raised surfaces, which allows the crevices to darken over time for a more defined, well-worn appearance.